© Martin Wengelaar

 Studio Frank Havermans

-The studio for architectural art, design and urban space is founded in 1999 in the Netherlands and creates strategic interventions, as wel in commission as self initiated.
+The studio for architectural art, design and urban dynamics is founded in 1999 in the Netherlands and creates strategic interventions, as wel in commission as self initiated.
 The work derives from a combined fascination for architecture, urban dynamics, constructions, gravity and tangibility.

 The futuristic, alienating constructions are literally redefining public space as we know it.
 These interventions invite us to experience space in an alternative way, challenging us to consider the identity of a particular location.
 Appearing rational, their geometric structures signal a latent mechanical intent.
 Studio Frank Havermans depicts an exhilarating style of shape and form in which objects have a distinct appeal, somewhere between archaic and futuristic.